unternehmen/erthworm/README.md

     run-server selector-handler '(#:port 7088)

+## Running a Server
+Guile doesn't search .w files for modules automatically, so you will need to either rename erthworm.w to "erthworm" or make a symlink called "erthworm" that points to erthworm.w.
+On my system, I do this:

+    $ ln -s erthworm.w erthworm

+Guile must have access to both Wisp (if you are using the Wisp code directly) and erthworm.
+To that end, you may need to execute your server in this way or something similar:

+    $ export WISPDIR=/home/user/Downloads/wisp-0.8.6  # Depending on where you have Wisp installed/downloaded.
+    $ export ERTHWORMDIR=.                            # Depending on where you have erthworm installed/downloaded.
+    $ guile-2.0 -L $WISPDIR --language=wisp -L $ERTHWORMDIR -s server.w

+If you following these steps, the server should start up fine.

 ## License
-`erthworm` is licensed under the CC0 1.0 Universal license, a copy of which should have come with this package.
-To the extent possible under law, I waive all copyright and related or neighboring rights to `erthworm`.
+erthworm is licensed under the CC0 1.0 Universal license, a copy of which should have come with this package.
+To the extent possible under law, I waive all copyright and related or neighboring rights to erthworm.
 I make no warranty about the work and disclaim liability for all uses of the work, to the extent possible under law.